 “I was four months pregnant with Abby when I accepted my award at the 2016 American Association for Cancer Research (AACR) Annual Meeting,” Yao said.
 “And she was 6 months old when Haoqiang received his grant the following year.”

 Yao received a Pathway to Leadership Grant, funded in memory of Carina Rogerson, awarded to postdoctoral fellows to help support the transition to an independent faculty position.
-In fact, Yao is currently busy applying for assistant professor jobs.

 “My research focus is on characterizing the regulation and function of proteins that are specifically localized to the surface of pancreatic cancer cells,” she explained.
 “Since those proteins protrude outside the cell, they are readily accessible and can potentially serve as an early detection marker or a therapeutic target for pancreatic cancer.”

 Ying’s grant is a Career Development Award, which supports junior independent investigators as they start up their own labs and commit to their research direction.

 “I am working to understand how pancreatic cancers with different molecular backgrounds may rely on certain tumor-promoting strategies or specific metabolic programs,” Ying said.
 “The goal is to identify key pathways that can be precisely targeted for various subtypes of the disease.”

 The pair was first introduced to PanCAN at the 2012 AACR Pancreatic Cancer Special Conference, for which the organization served as the lead supporter.
 Additionally, through conversations with MD Anderson colleagues and PanCAN Scientific and Medical Advisory Board members, Anirban Maitra, MBBS, and Jason Fleming, MD, Yao and Ying learned of other ways to become connected to the organization.